The mother of invention: Business owners employ ingenuity to adapt to COVID-19 challenges

 Caleb Crowell is the CEO of New Appalachia, a network of local farmers with produce, and co-owner of the Kindly Kitchen restaurant in Boone.
 Crowell has combined his companies’ forces to serve the community during COVID-19.
 Crowell said the idea was a fairly easy one to implement as the two companies share overall goals and missions.

-According to Crowell on April 21, New Appalachia and Kindly Kitchen have sold “about 700 food boxes during the past four weeks,” which are available for curbside pickup or delivery to addresses in Watauga County.
+According to Crowell on April 21, New Appalachia and Kindly Kitchen have sold “about 700 food boxes during the past four weeks,” which are available for curbside pickup on Saturdays.

 In the process, staff members pick up local produce from farms, sort the produce into boxes, and either deliver a variety of goods to community members’ doors or prepare boxes for pickup.